Protein:

 Method: Grill/Smoker, Rotisserie

-There are few things greater in life than a perfectly cooked roast chicken.
-In the world of roasted yardbirds, few do it better than the Peruvians.
 Whenever we happen upon a Peruvian restaurant during our travels, we know that getting some juicy succulent chicken is a must.
-Pair it with Aji Verde, which may be the world's most perfect condiment, and we are in poultry heaven.
+Paired with creamy aji verde, which may be the world's most perfect condiment, and we are in poultry heaven.
 Whether it be Pio Pio in New York or El Inka Peruvian cuisine in Portland, Oregan, our family loves roast chicken.

-Although Peruvian roast chicken is traditionally done with whole chickens, in our version of Pollo a la Brasa we elected to do this recipe with Cornish game hens.
+Although Peruvian roast chicken is traditionally done with a whole chicken, in our version of Pollo a la Brasa we elected to do this recipe with Cornish game hens.
 Our kids love the fact that they get their own "little chicken" and the portions are almost perfect.
+This recipe does translate well to cooking whole rotisserie chickens as well if that is your preference.

 Preparing the Marinade for the Pollo a la Brasa